ruby-grape/grape/README.md

 ## Stable Release

-You're reading the documentation for the stable release of Grape.
+You're reading the documentation for the next release of Grape, which should be **1.0.0**.
 Please read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
+The current stable release is [0.19.2](https://github.com/ruby-grape/grape/blob/v0.19.2/README.md).

 ## Project Resources